d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

         return self.weight
 ```

 Next, we define the `get_inits` function.
 This function creates a synthesized image model instance and initializes it to the image `X`.
-The Gram matrix for the various style layers of the style image, `styles_Y_gram`, is computed prior to training.
+Gram matrices for the style image at various style layers, `styles_Y_gram`, are computed prior to training.

 ```{.python .input}
 def get_inits(X, device, lr, styles_Y):